 I read an article that said "You can tell a lot about a woman by looking in her closet, her car, and her microwave!".
 Funny but true... but I'm taking it a bit further.

-I was sitting on my sofa earlier, watching the post Emmy show, that aired last night, and I kept hearing words like she's "perfect', "flawless", "gorgeous" and even the word "goddess" was thrown around and it made me sick to my stomach.
-Because, like me, I'm sure there were millions of other women— and young girls, especially— watching and hearing the same things I was.
+I was sitting on my sofa earlier, watching the post Emmy show, that aired last night.
+I kept hearing words like she's "perfect', "flawless", "gorgeous" and even the word "goddess" was thrown around and it made me sick to my stomach.
+Because, like me, I'm sure there were millions of other women—and young girls too— watching and hearing the same things I was.

 And that's what made me sick.

-The media needs to take more responsible when it glamorizes celebrities from Beyonce and Sofia Vergara to Kylie and Kendall Jenner because none of it is real.
+The media needs to take a more responsible approach when it glamorizes celebrities because none of it is real.

 Photo deception is real and at the top of its game.
 Photoshop, camera apps, filters and even make-up all contribute to modern day illusions.

-We live in a generation where loving ourself is— at times— so hard to do; we are our own worst critics.
+We live in a generation where loving who we are, as an individual, is at times, so hard to do.
 And the media plays a huge role in this.

 LIKE ALL WOMEN, I FIGHT THE SAME BATTLES